ElectiveNodejs/01_Introduction/README.md

 **Objectives:**

 * An overview of what will be covered in the next 14 weeks.
+  * Keallo, our common coding and example project.
   * [Curriculum](https://github.com/ElectiveNodejs/Curriculum/blob/master/README.md )
   * [Exam](/exam-requirements/) and [Mandatory Assignments]()
 * Introduction to and installation of [Node.js](https://nodejs.org/en/).